jellyfin/jellyfin.org/docs/general/installation/container.md

 You can learn more about using Docker by [reading the official Docker documentation](https://docs.docker.com/).

-## Unraid Docker

-An Unraid Docker template is available in the repository.

-1. Open the unRaid GUI (at least unRaid 6.10.0) and click on the `Apps` tab.

-2. Enable apps and search for "jellyfin".
-Install the app that is tagged as official.

-3. Edit library paths to add your host paths and apply the changes.
-(You can then go to the UI via the "Actions" button on the installed app.)

-4. Go to the "Docker" tab and enable autostart for jellyfin.

 ## Podman

 [Podman](https://podman.io) allows you to run rootless containers.